Skip to content

 Do you have a final message to share?

-I wanted to write this article to talk about my son and continue to bring him to life through us.
-To break the taboo of perinatal mourning.
-The families affected by this tragedy need to talk about their baby, to bring him to life through their words and unfortunately after experiencing the death of our son, we realized that many no longer saw us for fear of having to talk about it.
-'Eden...
+I wanted to write this article to talk about my son and keep him alive through us.
+To break the taboo surrounding perinatal grief.
+Families affected by this tragedy need to talk about their baby, to keep him alive through their words, and unfortunately, after experiencing the death of our son, we realized that many people no longer saw us for fear of having to talk about Eden...

 A lire également :